Ukraine: Russia said to be using more deadly weapons in war

 In its regular operational update, the General Staff of the Armed Forces of Ukraine said Russian soldiers managed to get a foothold overnight in the village of Bohorodychne, 24 kilometers (about 15 miles) northwest of Sloviansk, and were preparing to attack the city.

 The Donetsk regional police said Russian missiles hit 13 towns and villages in the province overnight.
-In a statement, the police said that civilians had been killed and wounded, without specifying numbers.
-Donetsk and Luhansk make up the Donbas,
+In a statement, the police said civilians had been killed and wounded, without specifying numbers.
+Donetsk and Luhansk make up the Donbas.

 The Ukrainian army’s update said that the threat of missile and airstrikes on Ukraine from Belarus remains, noting that the Belarusian government extended military exercises along the Ukrainian-Belarusian border until June 18.